zefur/Resume/README.md

 Key responsibilities

-- Syllabus creation
-- Teaching the guidelines and techniques to academic writing
+- Created and maintained a syllabus for introducing the foundational knowledge of writing for Academic Writing
+- Teaching of 130+ students weekly, with a good high pass rate
+- Building students Confidence in English through engaging activities and lesson plans
 - Preparing the students to pass the IELTs Exam

 #### English Teacher - Young Kindergarten International

 Key responsibilities

-- Teaching English to students
+- Teaching English to students to young children
-- Preparing lessons and activities
+- Preparing lessons and exciting activities
-- Helping the main teacher to manage the class
+- Being the English group leader on day trips
+- Managing full classrooms (30+) of pre-schoolers keeping them engaged and ontrack

 #### STEM Teacher – Wuhan Optics Valley Foreign Language School